se-ashishgupta/LeetCode/README.md

 ### [Arrays](/Arrays/README.md)

-- [Two Sum(1)](/Arrays/README.md#two-sum) - Find two numbers in an array that add up to a target value
+- [1.
+Two Sum(1)](/Arrays/README.md#two-sum) - Find two numbers in an array that add up to a target value
-- [Sort Color(75)](/Arrays/README.md#sort-colors) - Sort an array of 0s, 1s, and 2s in-place (Dutch National Flag problem)
+- [2.
+Sort Color(75)](/Arrays/README.md#sort-colors) - Sort an array of 0s, 1s, and 2s in-place (Dutch National Flag problem)
-- [Majority Element(169)](/Arrays/README.md#majority-element) - Find the element that appears more than n/2 times in an array
+- [3.
+Majority Element(169)](/Arrays/README.md#majority-element) - Find the element that appears more than n/2 times in an array
-- [Maximum Sum Subarray(53)](/Arrays/README.md#maximum-sum-subarray) - Find the contiguous subarray with the largest sum
+- [4.
+Maximum Sum Subarray(53)](/Arrays/README.md#maximum-sum-subarray) - Find the contiguous subarray with the largest sum
-- [Best Time to Buy and Sell Stock(121)](/Arrays/README.md#best-time-to-buy-and-sell-stock) - Find maximum profit by buying and selling a stock once
+- [5.
+Best Time to Buy and Sell Stock(121)](/Arrays/README.md#best-time-to-buy-and-sell-stock) - Find maximum profit by buying and selling a stock once
-- [Rearrange Array Elements by Sign(2149)](/Arrays/README.md#rearrange-array-elements-by-sign) - Arrange array with alternating positive and negative integers
+- [6.
+Rearrange Array Elements by Sign(2149)](/Arrays/README.md#rearrange-array-elements-by-sign) - Arrange array with alternating positive and negative integers
-- [Next Permutation(31)](/Arrays/README.md#next-permutation) - Find the lexicographically next greater permutation of numbers
+- [7.
+Next Permutation(31)](/Arrays/README.md#next-permutation) - Find the lexicographically next greater permutation of numbers
-- [Subarray Sum Equals K(560)](/Arrays/README.md#subarray-sum-equals-k) - Find number of continuous subarrays with sum equal to k
+- [8.
+Subarray Sum Equals K(560)](/Arrays/README.md#subarray-sum-equals-k) - Find number of continuous subarrays with sum equal to k

 ## Structure